 So many articles you read online centre on insulating a house.
 As you may have read in one of our articles a few weeks back, the average home in the UK is a 3 bed semi.
 This means that companies tend to aim their products and marketing material at houses rather than flats and apartments.
-However, modern housing developments are seeing lots more flats being built due to the shortage of space and the cost of land.
-Many older properties are being split up into smaller flats for maximising rent and resale value.
+However, modern housing developments are seeing lots more flats being built due to the shortage of space and the cost of land and the question arises of what the best heating solution for landlords and tenants really is.

 Insulation for flats